chrisosaurus/koha-gitify/README.md

 http://www.koha-community.org/documentation

-Installing koha-gitify in a permanent location (advanced uses):
+Installing koha-gitify in a permanent location (advanced users):
 -----------------------------------------------

 If you want koha-gitify to live in a more permanent position you can install it with